Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: with global curvature bounds

 \subsection{Timelike curvature bounded above}

 As it turns out, the proof of the metric globalization result, Theorem \ref{thm: alex patch}, may be very straightforwardly adapted to the Lorentzian setting if we respect some minor technicalities.
 We first provide a few preparatory results, before diving into the proof proper.
-In particular, we will need the Gluing Lemma for timelike triangles:
+First and foremost, we will need the Gluing Lemma for timelike triangles.